-Brooks-Range Mountaineering is a small company that focuses on creating gear for alpinists, seasoned backcountry adventurers, mountaineering and ski guides, and any other outdoor enthusiast requiring superior quality gear.
+Brooks-Range Mountaineering is a small company that focuses on creating gear for alpinists, seasoned backcountry adventurers, hiking, mountaineering and ski guides, and any other outdoor enthusiast requiring superior quality gear.
 Not only is Brooks-Range gear designed by purpose/activity, but the company also has their gear tested in real life conditions by professionals.

 Brooks-Range Mountaineering describes the Propel Tent as a 4 season backpacking shelter, and though they don’t specify the capacity, based on the floor area this is best as a solo or 2 person tent.
 It is designed as a lightweight tent best for overnight or weekend trips, depending on your experience level.

 - Packed weight with poles – 2lbs 10oz